-The Midwest Regional Office Ethnography staff and the parks were contacted for a comprehensive list of affiliated American Indian tribes for each park.
-That list of tribes is presented in Appendix E. Parks sent out their own tribal consultation letters.
-Several tribes responded to the initial consultation letter.
+The Midwest Regional Office ethnography staff and the parks were contacted for a list of affiliated American Indian tribes for each park.
+That list of tribes is presented in Appendix J.

+Parks sent out their own tribal consultation letters.
+Several tribes responded to the initial consultation letter (Appendix E).

-All tribal representatives identified for government-to-government consultation were sent a letter or other correspondence from the park with the Internet address to obtain a copy of the draft IPMP/EA for review and comment.
-Tribal consultation began on December 3, 2012 and continued until March 14, 2013.
+Tribal representatives identified for government-to-government consultation were sent a letter or other correspondence from the park with the PEPC address to obtain a copy of the draft IPMP/EA for review and comment.
+Review and comment on the plan began on December 3, 2012 and continues through implementation.
 Results of consultation are summarized in Appendix E and subsequent changes were made to the final IPMP/EA as appropriate.
+Response was not received from all tribes by the designated milestone for comments on the draft document.
+Therefore, consultation remains open and ongoing for this IPMP, and necessary amendments will be made to implementation of the plan.
+Work plans will be subject to NHPA§106 review.